artakhak/IoC.Configuration/docs/sample-configuration-file/index.rst

                                     scope="singleton">
                         <!--
-                        Since parameters is present, a default constructor will be used to construct an object, even though Interface8_Impl1 has also a non default constructor -->
+                        Since parameters is present, a default constructor will be used to construct an object, even though Interface8_Impl1 has also a non default constructor.
+                        -->
                         <parameters>
                         </parameters>